hashgraph/hedera-custodians-library/README.md

 ### 4.1.
 Install

-To install the custodialwalletutils library, navigate to the root directory of the library and run the following command:
+To install the hedera-custodians-library library, navigate to the root directory of the library and run the following command:

 ```sh
 npm install